(225 ILCS 325/19)

 North American Free Trade Agreement

 application process.
-If the process has not been completed during the 3
+If the process has not been completed during the 3-year time frame, the application shall be denied, the fee forfeited, and

 the applicant must reapply and meet the requirements in effect at the